Eat and Drink

 Fried plantain with ginger and peanuts.
 Again, prepared by street vendors.

 Fried plantain with beans and red palm oil.
 Can be served with or without fish.

 Standard fried rice you would eat anywhere in the world.
 Plain or with salad, egg and/or chicken.

 - Jollof Rice

 This is a favorite rice dish in Ghana.
-The rice is prepared with a tomato and palm nut sauce that makes the rice red.
+The rice is prepared with much tomato and less of cooking oil that makes the rice red.
 As with fried rice, this is served plain or with salad, egg, chicken or beef.

 This is a mixed bag - literally.
 Starting with a mix of rice and beans, there may be optional items added.
 These would include spaghetti, whole boiled eggs and hot pepper.

 There will be places that will fry an egg with some pepper, onion and tomato to make a small omelet that can be eaten in bread.